Mango Pineapple Smoothie

 Instructions

-• Add the milk, yogurt, pineapple, mango, ice and flax meal (if using) into a blender and blend until smooth.
+• Add the almond milk, vanilla Greek yogurt, frozen pineapple chunks, frozen mango chunks, ice cubes, and flax meal (if using) to a blender.

 NOTES